davidfb93/ExpoMoviesApp/README.md

     );
    ```

-4. Copy .env.template file, and place the api_key of the moviesDB
+4. Copy .env.template file, rename to .env and place the moviesDB api_key in the .env file.

    ```bash
     https://www.themoviedb.org/settings/api